I don’t often straighten or curl my hair, but when I do, I make sure I am using protection.

 In order for these ingredients to work as protectants, we recommend you use your tools at a lower temperature than 150ºC.

 If you love “occasionally” straightening, curling or blow-drying your hair, heat protectors can make a real difference.
 Humectants and insulating ingredients help reduce damage, but they don’t work miracles either.
-The only way to 100% fix damage, is to don’t go crazy and style it every day.
+The only way to 100% fix damage, is to not go crazy styling it every day and to treat your hair better.
 If you don’t want to go as far as cutting, I would personally recommend you to follow a Hair Routine that’s made just for you, this will help you prevent and restore from daily damage.